losfair/ssci/README.md

 The connection is secured by X25519 + ChaCha20-Poly1305.
 Nobody between you and the enclave can see the data.

+## Demo

+The following demo application ([source](https://github.com/losfair/whoami.ssci.dev)) is accessible via SSH.
+It prints the SSH public keys that your client uses to authenticate, but nobody except you can see them - not even us.

+Try it out:

 ```bash
 proxy_command="deno run --allow-net --allow-env https://ssci.dev/run/connect.min.mjs --remote-url "ws://demo.ssci.dev:8000" --github-repository losfair/whoami.ssci.dev"
 ssh -o "ProxyCommand $proxy_command" -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking no" user@enclave